-AQUACULTURE: Raising, feeding, planting and harvesting fish, shellfish and seaweed and associated facilities necessary for the use.
+AQUACULTURE: Raising, feeding, planting and harvesting fish and shellfish, and associated facilities necessary for the use.

 AVULSION: A tearing away or separation by the force of water.
 Land which is separated from uplands or adjacent properties by the action of a stream or river cutting through the land to form a new stream bed.